lishanisrikaran/retail-sql-analytics/README.md

 ### **1) Revenue & Order Performance**
 **Objective**: To evaluate monthly revenue and order trends and quantify month-over-month (MoM) growth, in order to identify growth patterns, seasonality, and performance volatility that may impact strategic decision-making.

 **Approach:** Using advanced SQL techniques, transaction data was aggregated at a monthly level.
-For each month, total orders and total revenue were calculated, alongside prior-month comparisons to derive MoM growth percentages for both metrics.
+For each month, total orders and total revenue were calculated, alongside prior-month comparisons to derive MoM growth percentages for both metrics. <br>

+Note: Month-over-month calculations assume continuous monthly data, as the dataset does not contain missing months.
+If gaps were present, MoM comparisons would require a calendar table to ensure accuracy.

 **Key Findings**
 - The business experienced rapid growth during 2017, with sustained increases in both orders and revenue, indicating successful customer acquisition and scaling.